astrskai/astrsk/FSD.md

 │  │     ├─ YES → Is it a large self-sufficient UI block (Sidebar, Layout)?
 │  │     │  ├─ YES → widgets/ (navigation, layouts, complex reusable blocks)
 │  │     │  └─ NO → shared/ui/ (buttons, inputs, simple components)
-│  │     └─ NO → Is it a complete user interaction/workflow?
+│  │     └─ NO (only 1-2 pages) → Does it contain business logic?
-│  │        ├─ YES → Is it reused on multiple pages?
-│  │        │  ├─ YES → features/{domain}/components/ (e.g., CommentEditor on 3+ pages)
+│  │        ├─ YES (API calls, complex state) → Keep in pages/{page}/ (page-specific component)
-│  │        │  └─ NO → Keep in pages/ (page-specific workflow)
+│  │        │  └─ Example: pages/settings/providers/provider-display.tsx
-│  │        └─ NO → Is it a business entity's visual representation?
+│  │        └─ NO → Is it a pure UI component with props only?
-│  │           ├─ YES → entities/{domain}/ui/ (reusable appearance, behavior via props)
-│  │           └─ NO → Keep in pages/ (page-specific, not reused)
+│  │           ├─ YES, used on 2 pages → Keep in pages/ (wait for 3rd usage - YAGNI)
+│  │           └─ YES, entity appearance → entities/{domain}/ui/ (if truly reusable)
+│  │
+│  │  **⚠️ Common mistake: Creating features/ for single-page components** │  │  - features/settings/providers/ ❌ (only used on 1 page)
+│  │  - pages/settings/providers/ ✅ (page-specific)
 │  │
 │  └─ NO → Is it a type/interface/enum?
 │     ├─ Real-world business concept? → entities/{domain}/model/ (Card, Session, User)